MaterializeInc/materialize/doc/user/content/sql/create-cluster.md

 We plan to remove this restriction in a future version of Materialize.
 {{< /warning >}}

+## Managed and unmanaged clusters

+A managed cluster is one with a declared size and replication factor, where Materialize is responsible for ensuring the replica set matches the declared size and replication factor.
+The replicas of a managed cluster are visible in the system catalog, but cannot be directly modified by users.

+An unmanaged cluster requires you to manage replicas manually, by creating and dropping replicas to achieve the desired replication factor and replica size.
+The replicas of unmanaged clusters appear in the system catalog and can be modified by users.

+{{< warning >}}
+Managed clusters with sources and sinks only support a replication factor of zero or one.

+We plan to remove this restriction in a future version of Materialize.
+{{< /warning >}}

+## Syntax

+{{< diagram "create-managed-cluster.svg" >}}

+### Cluster options

+{{% cluster-options %}}

 ## Syntax

 {{< diagram "create-cluster.svg" >}}